OllieMBM/LROverlay/README.md

 # Line Rider Overlay

-Line Rider Overlay is a simple python script that converts .png or .jpg images into .json track files.
+Line Rider Overlay is a simple python script that converts images into .json track files.

 ## Installation